 This holiday season, millions of travelers will meet up with friends and family all over the country.
-While the anticipation of spending time with loved ones can leave us on an emotional high, it’s important to remember to take care of ourselves and stay healthy.
+Preparing to spend time with loved ones can be exciting and hectic.
+But it’s important to remember to take care of ourselves and stay healthy.

-- Take breaks: If you are driving, plan out a schedule to share the driving load.
+Take breaks.
+If you are driving, plan out a schedule to share the driving load.
 Make sure you take breaks at rest stops to avoid fatigue and eye strain.
 If flying or on a train, stand and move around every few hours to avoid getting stiff.

-- Neck stretch: Gently take one ear to one shoulder and hold for 15-30 seconds and then switch sides.
+- Neck stretch.
+Gently take one ear to one shoulder and hold for 15-30 seconds and then switch sides.
 Next take your chin into your chest and then all the way back and repeat for 15-30 seconds.

-- Seated hip stretch: While seated, keep one foot flat on the ground and lift the opposite leg, placing the ankle over the thigh (should look like the number 4).
+- Seated hip stretch.
+While seated, keep one foot flat on the ground and lift the opposite leg, placing the ankle over the thigh (should look like the number 4).
 Slowly bend your torso forward and hold 15-30 seconds.

-- Shoulder circles: Sit up tall in your seat and slowly roll your shoulders to the front for 15-30 seconds.
+- Shoulder circles.
+Sit up tall in your seat and slowly roll your shoulders to the front for 15-30 seconds.
 Next, switch to backwards circles for 15-30 seconds.
 End with bringing your shoulders up towards your ears and then releasing with a few deep breaths.

-- Forward bend: Stand up nice and tall with your feet shoulder width apart and arms stretching overhead towards the ceiling.
+- Forward bend.
+Stand up nice and tall with your feet shoulder width apart and arms stretching overhead towards the ceiling.
 Next, inhale deeply.
 Exhale as you bend at the hips (keeping a flat back) and reach towards your toes.
 Repeat this one to three times.

 Keep in mind that while you may not get a chance to use all these tips on your trip, even one can be better than none at all.
 Try to be aware of how you are feeling.
 That way, you can recognize early signs of fatigue, dehydration, and muscle soreness and avoid complications later.